Blackberry can’t sell phones using its own operating system. What makes it think moving to Android will change that?

 Stand by for more disappointment.
 Although there is a loyal BlackBerry underground, it isn’t about to start a revolution.
 The BlackBerry train left the station a long time ago.

 It is possible — that’s the strongest available adjective — BlackBerry would have sold phones by the million if it had gone with Android two years ago.

-That was when BlackBerry rebooted after being humiliated by Apple.
+That was when the phone maker rebooted after being humiliated by Apple.
 A decade earlier it dominated smartphone sales.
 The iPhone swept it aside like a mosquito before a storm front.